 1. QUMY Dog Shoes Slip-Proof Reflective

-- Reflective adjustable straps: Boosts safety and visibility during nighttime runs
+- Reflective adjustable straps: Enhances safety and keeps boots secure in low light

-- Slip-proof rugged sole: Provides traction on rough or slick surfaces
+- Slip-proof rugged sole: Provides traction on icy or rough terrain

-- Wide split seam opening: Makes putting boots on and taking them off easier
+- Wide split seam opening: Makes putting boots on and off easier

 - Hand washable